unt-libraries/django-altcha-middleware/README.md

 This Django app uses Altcha to create a challenge for protected pages that is solved by using cryptographic functions to find a hidden number.
-Once a user successfully solves a challenge (done automatically by the browser, no user input required), they will not be challenged again for a period defined by ALTCHA_EXPIRE_MINUTES.
+Once a user successfully solves a challenge (done automatically by the browser, no user input required), they will not be challenged again for a period defined by ALTCHA_AUTH_EXPIRE_MINUTES.
 This app may be used to protect an entire site by using the provided middleware, or only certain views by using the provided decorator.